jjdeprisco/JDRenderEngine/README.md

 ## How to use:

+Download the TOX and WAV file first so you can run the examples.
+Then move on with your own content.

-Before you continue, please note that what I call a "Scene" here is any separate piece of content.
+What I call a "Scene" here is any separate piece of content.
 A single Scene can have within it a bunch of evolving changes.
 If you want to transition from one piece of content to another, you can do that as well.
 A Scene can hold your intro title slide, or your outro credits.
 It's up to you.

 I've started with 12 scenes because I was creating material based on songs that were 3-4 minutes long.
 But the tool is scalable if you pay attention to the construction.
 I've tried to comment as much as possible within the scripts.